 In July of 1587, 117 English men, women and children came ashore on Roanoke Island with the commission from Queen Elizabeth I to establish a permanent English settlement in the New World.
 In 1590, when English ships returned, they found the island deserted with no sign of the colonists except the single word "CROATOAN" carved into the surface of an abandoned structure and the letters "CRO" carved into a nearby tree.
 After nearly 450 years, the mystery of what happened to the colonists still remains unsolved.

-The Lost Colony, Paul Green's Symphonic Outdoor Drama presented by PNC, is performed on the site where these actual events occurred.
+The Lost Colony, Paul Green's Symphonic Outdoor Drama is performed on the site where these actual events occurred.
 Under the direction of Ira David Wood, III, over 100 actors, technicians, designers and volunteers gather each spring to begin rehearsals to bring The Lost Colony to life for another summer season.
 The production is enormous.
 The stage itself is over three times larger than most Broadway stages in New York City.
 You will be seated in the center of the stage area with action happening on three sides of you.

 Come see epic battles and Indian dances.
 Experience the sorrow and heartbreak of tragedy and loss.
 Witness the pageantry of the Queen and her court and celebrate the birth of Virginia Dare, the first English child born in America.
 There is music, laughter, romance and dance.